dhirabhishek/400E_Assignments/Assignment_3/Assignment_3.md

 # Yes, it does make a large difference.
 The paired end has a lot more uniquely mapped reads since more #of each DNA fragment is sequenced.

 #?# In your own words explain the difference between SE and PE read alignment. - 1 pt
+# ----- Answer ---
-#In single end sequencing the DNA fragments are read in the direction from one end to the other, #whereas in paired end sequencing after the first read, the fragment is also read in the other #direction.
-Thus when the sequences are being aligned, there is usually more overlap across sequences #from the paired end sequences, making it easier to detect gene insertions, deletions, and overlapping #regions for when the sequences are being reassembled and ordered.
+#In single end sequencing the DNA fragments are read in the direction from one end to the other,
+#whereas in paired end sequencing after the first read, the fragment is also read in the other
+#direction.
+Thus when the sequences are being aligned, there is usually more overlap across sequences
+#from the paired end sequences, making it easier to detect gene insertions, deletions, and overlapping #regions for when the sequences are being reassembled and ordered.

 #?# Given that the 50 bp reads (from last graph) contain the same number of bases as two 25 bp reads (25 bp PE; 25+25=50), why are the number of uniquely mapping reads different between these two?
 Which has more?
 Why do you think this is? - 3 pts
+# ----- Answer ---
 # The paired end read would have more uniquely mapped reads.
-For paired end reads, a unique mapping #exists when both ends of the sequence are identical to a location in the genome.
-So there would be #more unique mappings than the single ended, where it's more likely that a read aligns with multiple #locations in the genome.
+For paired end reads, a unique mapping
+#exists when both ends of the sequence are identical to a location in the genome.
+So there would be
+#more unique mappings than the single ended, where it's more likely that a read aligns with multiple
+#locations in the genome.
 ```

 ## Assignment submission